mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Radius by Random
 ^^^^^^^^^^^^^^^^
-    This option is used to generate a brush preset whose radii and opacity changes randomly during the stroke.
+    This option is used to generate a brush preset whose radii and opacity change randomly during the stroke.
 This should not be confused with random dynamic option in radius setting.

 Anti Aliasing
 ^^^^^^^^^^^^^